jku/mukinator/README.md

 So the characteristic service UUID is 06640002-9087-04a8-658f-ce44cb96b4a1.

-Finding the service is not too difficult for someone with D-Bus experience but it does take quite a bit of code -- I'm showing only some interesting bits.
-First I find a Bluetooth device with an address that starts with 'c4:4e:cc':
+Finding the service is not too difficult for someone with D-Bus experience but it does take quite a bit of code -- I'm showing only some interesting bits in this document.
+All of the Bluez details are from the [documentation](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc) or from [example-gatt-client](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/test/example-gatt-client).

+First I use the Bluez ObjectManager to find a Bluetooth device with an address that starts with 'c4:4e:cc':

     objects = self.bluez_manager.GetManagedObjects()